-Students in the Golden Hills School Division are performing well and continue to improve in many areas according to the most recent results on the 2016-2017 Provincial Achievement Test and Diploma Examinations.
+Golden Hills School Division continued to see improvement in a number of areas on the 2018-2019 Provincial Achievement Tests and Diploma Examinations.

 “We are very pleased to see continued increases again in this year’s student achievement results” said Bevan Daverne, Superintendent of Schools.
-Many of our Achievement test and Diploma exams results have continued to rise across Golden Hills schools.
-We are very proud of the hard work of our students as well as the work our teachers do to create innovative and engaging classrooms.”
+Many of our Diploma exams and Provincial Achievement test results have continued to rise across Golden Hills schools.
+We are proud of the hard work of our students as well as the work our teachers do to create innovative and engaging classrooms.”

 The Provincial Achievement and Diploma Examination results are measured in the Provincial Accountability Pillar.
 Other indicators include dropout rates, high school completion, post-secondary transition rates and a variety of stakeholder satisfaction measures.

 Principals will communicate their school’s results, along with important contextual information, to parents at School Council meetings.
-This information will be reported in each school’s Annual Educational Plan and Results Report which will be posted on their website by November 30.
+This information will be reported in each school’s Annual Education Plan and Results Report, which will be posted on each website by November 30.

 Additional information regarding the provincial tests can be found at: